gvwilson/sensibleadventures/bookster/booksters-apprentice.md

 said, "You told me yourself that you're a thief, remember?"

 He had walked with her back to the Hardeck.
-The closer they got to the market square, the edgier he became, until he slipped away between one step and the next.
+The closer they got to Mapmarket Square, the edgier he became, until he slipped away between one step and the next.

 Stiff and slow, Razi sat up, then stood.
 "Quick," he whispered